-3 MOUNTING REQUIREMENTS
+3. MOUNTING REQUIREMENTS

-3.1 Mechanical interfaces
+3.1.
+Mechanical interfaces

 For safe operation, it is essential to provide an air gap of at least 0.3 mm between the rotor and the stator.
-For the purpose, make sure to use 0.2 mm thick shim (e.g., made from mylar) when assembling the rotor with the stator (Section 4.2).
+For the purpose, make sure to use 0.2 mm thick shimming when assembling the rotor with the stator (Section 4.2).

-3.2 Stator mounting
+3.2.
+Stator mounting

 The preferred method for mounting the stator is bonding.
 We recommend using the Loctite 648 or 638 adhesive.
-Before applying the adhesive, make sure to clean the bonding surface (see Figure 3-2) with a suitable cleaning agent (e.g., acetone).
+Before applying the adhesive, make sure to clean the bonding surface (see Figure 3-1) with a suitable cleaning agent (e.g., acetone).

-Figure 3-1: The bonding surface of a stator
+Figure 3-1: The bonding surface of the stator

-3.3 Rotor mounting
+3.3.
+Rotor mounting